BridgingBigData/BridgingBigData.github.io/pages/bbd2023posterdemo.md

 You can see an the lightning slide deck we used in 2019 here:
 - [Example Lightning Talk Slides](../assets/files/BBD%202019%20Lightning%20Talks.pdf)

+If there are multiple authors on a poster, the person who presents the poster can be different than the person who presents the lightning talk.
+At this time, we expect that all posters will have an associated lightning talk.

 ### 2. Poster/Demonstration
 For the duration of the session, presenters will be at their locations to explain the details of their specialty/research/demonstation to attendees.